-Alec Ramsay had known entering this race was a bad idea.
+Alec Ramsay knew that entering this race was a bad idea.

 The Black fidgeted and curvetted in the starting gate, his ears flat back against his wedge-shaped skull, snapping irritably at the horses on either side of him.
 His body was strung tight as a drum, and this transferred through the short stirrups into Alec's calves, tightening his own muscles when they needed to be loose and fluid in order to move properly with his horse.